coateshl/coateshl.github.io/service.md

 ### Professional

+2025  External reviewer - librarian application for Promotion and/or Tenure (1)

+2024	External reviewer - librarian application for Promotion and/or Tenure (3)

+2023-2025	Member, Research Data Access & Preservation (RDAP) Association - Education and Resources Committee

+2023	External reviewer - librarian application for Promotion and/or Tenure (1)

+2022	External reviewer - librarian application for Promotion and/or Tenure (1)

+2022	Peer Mentor, Journal of eScience Librarianship – RDAP 2021 Special Issue

 2021-2022	Guest Editor, Journal of eScience Librarianship – RDAP 2021 Special Issue

 2020-2021	Guest Editor, Journal of eScience Librarianship – RDAP 2020 Special Issue